 A number of charities also accept cell phones, whether to re-purpose or sell and use the funds for a charitable purpose.
 Cell Phones for Soldiers refurbishes and sells your old phone to active-duty military members and veterans.
 If a phone is too old or broken, Cell Phones for Soldiers sells it to recyclers who strip it for parts and dispose of its metals responsibly.
 The proceeds from the sales go to purchase international calling cards for troops and provide emergency financial assistance to veterans.

 Organizations that work with domestic abuse victims also accept used cell phones for their clients for emergency 911 calls.

 And of course, you can always sell your old phone yourself.

 6. Junk Cars

-Junk Car Medics is one, and you can sell your car to them online or over the phone.
+Junk Car Medics is another company that will buy your vehicle.
+You can sell your car to them online or over the phone.
 You enter details about your vehicle, such as condition and mileage, and quickly get an offer.
 If you accept it, you’ll have to provide proof of ownership and a few other details before you get paid.
 The company says most transactions are same-day, and they take the car away for you.

 7. Wine Corks

 You can let your wine pay a little bit for itself.
 Sites like Etsy and Ebay and others show listings for used wine corks.
 Selling on these sites isn’t difficult.
 When setting prices, keep in mind that the sites charge small fees for both listing and selling items.